Spectrovenator

 Spectrovenator ("ghost hunter") is a genus of basal abelisaurid theropod dinosaur that lived during the early Cretaceous period in what is now Brazil.
 The type and only known species is S. ragei, representing a small abelisaurid about 1.42–2.2 m long.

 Discovery and naming

 Spectrovenator is known from a single specimen, MZSP-PV 833, recovered from the Quiricó Formation and stored in the Museu de Zoologia da Universidade de São Paulo, and was discovered in the Embira Branca Range, close to the Coração de Jesus Municipality, located in northern Minas Gerais.
 The specimen consists of a nearly complete skull, partial series of cervicodorsal vertebrae with ribs, a complete sacrum, partial series of caudal vertebrae, and well-preserved hindlimb and hip bones.

 The genus name Spectrovenator is derived from Latin words spectrum ("ghost") and venator ("hunter"), which refers to the unexpected discovery of its relatively complete skeleton under the holotype of Tapuiasaurus.
-The specific epithet ragei is named in honor of the French paleontologist Jean-Claude Rage for his contribution to the study on the continental Mesozoic vertebrate paleobiogeogrpahy.
+The specific epithet ragei is named in honor of the French paleontologist Jean-Claude Rage for his contribution to the study on the continental Mesozoic vertebrate paleobiogeography.